 If you have difficulty, please call Alberta Supports at 1-877-644-9992 or 1-780-644-9992 for assistance.

 To inquire about the status of a funding application, contact the Learner Income Support office in Edmonton at 1-800-222-6485 or toll-free at 1-780-427-3722.

-Applications take a minimum of six weeks to process, after which a funding decision letter will be mailed to you with the following information:
+Applications take up to 10 weeks to process, after which a funding decision letter will be mailed to you with the following information:

-- The amount of funds that will be provided or the reason funding has been denied.
+- The funding that will be provided or the reason funding has been denied.

 - How and when to expect the funds.